Emotiv/cortex-example/csharp/README.md

 <!-- how to compile  -->
 1. Open CortexExamples.sln by Visual Studio IDE
 2. Use Nuget Package Manager to install _Newtonsoft.Json, SuperSocket.ClientEngine.Core, WebSocket4Net_ for CortexAccess project
-3. Put your login information and your client id and client secret to source.
+3. Login via EMOTIV App and put  your client id and client secret to Config.cs.
 More detail please see below.
 4. You can compile and run the examples directly from the IDE.

 ### Code structure